JoeyHendricks/python-benchmark-harness/README.md

 ```bash
 pip install CouchPotato
 ```
-> Do note that QuickPotato hasn't released (yet) on the Python Package Index
+> Do note that CouchPotato hasn't released (yet) on the Python Package Index
 > Please just grab the source code or the latest release from GitHub for now :).

 ## Options you can configure

-QuickPotato comes equipped with some options you can configure to make sure QuickPotato fits your needs.
+CouchPotato comes equipped with some options you can configure to make sure CouchPotato fits your needs.
 Below you can find a list of all basic options:

 ```python